Prayer circle (Mormonism): Origin of Mormon prayer circles

-Prayer circles were common in the Protestant revivals of the Second Great Awakening that occurred in the youth of Smith.
+Prayer circles were common in the Protestant revivals of the Second Great Awakening that Smith or other early LDS leaders likely witnessed or engaged in.
 Ritual circles were also practiced in Freemasonry, to which Smith had been initiated in 1842 by Abraham Jonas.
-Early Mormons practiced conventional Protestant-type prayer circles at least as early as 1833.
+Early Mormons may have practiced Protestant-type prayer circles at least as early as 1833 during the early phase of School of the Prophets, according to Zebedee Coltrin's recollection.

 On May 4, 1842, Smith met with nine other men and performed the first endowment ceremony.
 It is not clear whether this ceremony included a prayer circle.
 However, prayer circles became the main purpose of meetings of the Anointed Quorum beginning on May 26, 1843.
 Women were first included in the ceremony on September 28, 1843.

-Within The Church of Jesus Christ of Latter-day Saints
+In the Church of Jesus Christ of Latter-day Saints

-After Smith's death, The Church of Jesus Christ of Latter-day Saints (LDS Church) continued to practice prayer circles in its temples.
+After Smith's death in 1844, the Church of Jesus Christ of Latter-day Saints (LDS Church) continued to practice prayer circles in its temples.
 In addition, local stake and ward prayer circles were organized and conducted until May 3, 1978, when the church's First Presidency announced that all prayer circles should be discontinued except those performed in a temple as part of the endowment.
 The reason for this change is not known, but could have resulted in part from the growth of the LDS Church, and the fact that prayer circles were usually organized by a member of the First Presidency or the Quorum of the Twelve Apostles.
 Only members who had received the endowment could participate in prayer circles outside of the temple.

+LDS Church prayer circles were described in Sunstone magazine: